aspatti1257/CellLineAnalyzer/README.md

 `skip_linear_svm`* : Optionally skip Linear Support Vector Machine analysis.
 Defaults to False.

 `skip_rbf_svm`* : Optionally skip Radial Basis Function Support Vector Machine analysis.
 Defaults to False.

+`skip_elastic_net`* : Optionally skip Elastic Net analysis.
+Defaults to False.
+Only applies for regressors.

 Any .csv file in this path that is not the a gene list file, or the results.csv file, will be interpreted as a features file.